mvukov/rules_ros2/README.md

 ## What works?

-At the moment it is only supported to build C++ and Python nodes.
+At the moment it is supported:

-ROS2 package versions target ROS2 Foxy.
-In particular:
+- Building of C++ and Python nodes (rclcpp and rclpy work).
+- Defining ROS2 deployments with `ros2_launch` Bazel macro.

-- C/C++/Python code generation for interfaces (messages, services and actions) works.
+- C/C++/Python code generation for interfaces (messages, services and actions).
-- rclcpp and rclpy can be used.
 - Only CycloneDDS middleware can be interfaced at the moment.

+ROS2 package versions target ROS2 Foxy from mid 2021.

 NOTE: Unlike ROS1 genmsg which refuses to generate code if the deps between interface targets are not set correctly, code generation for ROS2 seems to not